ShinhyoBelok/To-do-list/README.md

 To run the project, execute the following command:

-- Go to the dist forlder.
+- Go to the docs forlder.
+- Rename the dir docs to dist.
 - Open index.html.
 - Run in a browser or with liveServer Extension.